 Note that if you want to add the ArcGIS Maps Locate workflow to a SharePoint list, you should choose ArcGIS Maps Classic as the workflow template.

 ArcGIS Map Search

 To organize and access your SharePoint content based on location attributes, add an ArcGIS Map Search app to your SharePoint page.

 For example, you may have SharePoint documents that contain information about sales, staff, and stock at different store locations.
 You can use ArcGIS Map Search to add the store locations to the map as a reference layer, set geotagging attributes for the layer, and geotag the documents.
 Then, instead of sifting through your SharePoint content to find the information you need, you can select a store on the map and see all documents associated with that location.

-Like ArcGIS Maps Classic, the ArcGIS Map Search app is unchanged from previous releases, preserving the experience you are used to.
+Like ArcGIS Maps Classic, the ArcGIS Map Search app is unchanged from previous releases.

 Get started with ArcGIS for SharePoint